nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

-The `Storage` component converts data from Ailurus to `json` format and back.
+The `Storage` component converts data from Ailurus to `JSON` format and back.
 It utilizes the `Jackson` library for this purpose.
 Address book data is both saved and read from `./data/ailurus.json` while user preference data is from `./preferences.json`.
 If the files and directories do not exist, they are created with sample data when the Ailurus application is launched.

 The `Storage` component,
-* can save both address book data and user preference data in `json` format, and read them back into corresponding objects.
+* can save both address book data and user preference data in `JSON` format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (only one) depending on which functionality is needed.
-* depends on some classes such as `Member`, `Event` and `Task` in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model` thus depends on them to convert data to json format).
+* depends on some classes such as `Member`, `Event` and `Task` in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model` thus depends on them to convert data to JSON format).

-From the name of the classes(beginning with JsonAdapted), we can tell which class they are storing in `json` format.
+From the name of the classes(beginning with JsonAdapted), we can tell which class they are storing in `JSON` format.
 All of these data are stored in the `JsonSerializableAddressBook`.

 For Example,
-* `JsonAdaptedTask` stores `Task` in `json` format.
+* `JsonAdaptedTask` stores `Task` in `JSON` format.
-* `JsonAdaptedEvent` stores `Event` in `json` format.
+* `JsonAdaptedEvent` stores `Event` in `JSON` format.

 ### Common classes